George Yancopoulos: Awards

 Yancopoulos won a NY/NJ CEO Lifetime Achievement Award in 2012.

 Yancopoulos has been awarded Columbia University's Stevens Triennial Prize for Research and its University Medal of Excellence for Distinguished Achievement.

 In 2016, Leonard Schleifer and George Yancopoulos were named the Ernst & Young Entrepreneurs of the Year 2016 National Award Winners in life sciences.

 The George D. Yancopoulos Young Scientist Award is given at the Westchester Science & Engineering Fair.

 He was inducted into the Bronx Science Hall of Fame in 2017 and was recognized by the Yale School of Management, CEO Institute as a Legends in Leadership Award in 2017.

-In 2019, he received the Alexander Hamilton Award, Columbia’s highest honor for contributions to science and medicine and was recognized by Forbes as one of America’s 100 Most Innovative Leaders.
+In 2019, he received the Alexander Hamilton Award, Columbia's highest honor for contributions to science and medicine, and was recognized by Forbes as one of America's 100 Most Innovative Leaders.

-Yancopoulos was recognized by Fortune in 2020 as one of the World’s 25 Greatest Leaders: Heroes of the Pandemic.
+Yancopoulos was recognized by Fortune in 2020 as one of the World's 25 Greatest Leaders: Heroes of the Pandemic.

-In 2021, Yancopoulos won the Roy Vagelos Humanitarian Award for REGEN-COV, Prix Galien Foundation and the New York Intellectual Property Law Association’s Inventors of the Year for REGEN-COV.
+In 2021, Yancopoulos won the Roy Vagelos Humanitarian Award for REGEN-COV, Prix Galien Foundation and the New York Intellectual Property Law Association's Inventors of the Year for REGEN-COV.

 Boards

-Yancopoulos serves on a number of Boards, including on Regeneron’s Board of Directors.
-He currently serves on the Columbia University Medical Center Board of Visitors, as Vice Chair staring in 2012; the Board of Trustees for Cold Spring Harbor Laboratory, since 2015; the Scientific Advisory Council, Alliance on Cancer Gene Therapy, since 2007; the Scleroderma Research Foundation, Scientific Advisory Board, starting in 2004; and the Pershing Square Cancer Research Alliance, Advisory Board, since 2018.
+Yancopoulos serves on a number of Boards, including on Regeneron's Board of Directors.
+He currently serves on the Columbia University Medical Center Board of Visitors, as Vice Chair starting in 2012; the Board of Trustees for Cold Spring Harbor Laboratory, since 2015; the Scientific Advisory Council, Alliance on Cancer Gene Therapy, since 2007; the Scleroderma Research Foundation, Scientific Advisory Board, starting in 2004; and the Pershing Square Cancer Research Alliance, Advisory Board, since 2018.

-Controversies

-Ethical concerns over Yancopoulos' 2020 personal and business related behavior pertaining to race and privilege have been reported.
-Yancopoulos has been criticized for commentary during a high school graduation speech he gave in 2020 in which he characterized the police as "scapegoats", challenged students to question "popular narratives", and use statistics and data to formulate their perspectives, within the context of social justice movements like the Black Lives Matter movement.
-Also in 2020, Regeneron's provision of apparently privileged access to its experimental COVID-19 therapeutic by Donald Trump and members of the Trump administration drew criticism over ethical concerns.
-Yancopoulos received unusual and preferential treatment from New York state related to his personal COVID-19 testing.